This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - A minimum of 1 GB of free space must be free on the protected volume at all times for continued Direct to Cloud functionality.

-- During the installation, the Direct to Cloud agent's installer will attempt to create an outbound firewall exception for port 443 outbound traffic specific to the backup agent service's executable.
+- The Direct to Cloud Agent's installer will attempt to create an outbound firewall exception for outbound traffic on ports 443, 993, 80 and 587 for the agent's executable (%SYSTEMROOT%\Program Files\Datto\Datto Direct to Cloud\DattoDirectToCloud.exe).

 - Any restores mounted in the Direct to Cloud Recovery page will only be available for 30 days.